Switzerland is one of the smallest countries in Europe.

 His findings have now been published in Around Switzerland in 80 Maps.
 We are amazed at the diversity of historic and contemporary maps, spanning a period of more than 500 years.

-Take the livestock map of 1941: Situated in the middle of the World War II theater, Switzerland went to great lengths to inventory their cows, goats, and pigs.
+There is a livestock map of 1941: Situated in the middle of the World War II theater, Switzerland went to great lengths to inventory their cows, goats, and pigs.

 One of our favorite maps is by Ursula Hitz, a young Swiss graphic designer based in the UK.
 Her "Mountains of art" is a carefully assembled typography map of Swiss peaks.
 Hitz cleverly uses the names and altitudes of 41 mountains to draw an outline of Switzerland: